Peak Forms – Form Restriction

 Disclaimer

-The Summit Forms – Entry Limitation Addon available through Festinger Vault is an independent version maintained by our team.
+The Peak Forms – Form Restriction available through Festinger Vault is an independent version maintained by our team.
 We are not affiliated, endorsed, or associated with Everest Forms - Form Restriction™™ or WPEverest™ in any way.
 Our support is exclusively for the forked version available in Festinger Vault.
 If you require official updates, premium features, or priority support from the original developers, we strongly recommend purchasing a valid license from them.

 Description